oskosk/Leaflet.Weather/README.md

 See the [demo](https://oskosk.github.io/Leaflet.Weather) (Currently now working.
 See message below).

-**IMPORTANT:** **OpenWeatherMap API** now requires you to get an API Key.
-So this plugin is no longer working.
-I'm working on an update to enable OpenWeatherMap API keys for this plugin.
+**IMPORTANT:** OpenWeatherMap requires you to get an API Key.
+Visit https://openweathermap.org/appid#signup to sign up.

 ## Dependencies